 Although the open-heart model doesn’t look especially interesting, the new Zenith Star Moonphase ladies watch gives you all the understated elegance that you may expect from a vintage-styled timekeeper produced by a brand of such a distinctive pedigree.

 Although during the last couple years we have seen a great number of decisively oversized timekeepers that were designed for decisively emancipated ladies, this new Zenith Star Moonphase model comes in a moderately-sized body of only 37 millimeters in width.
-Sporting very short lugs and being just over 10 millimeters thick, the watch seems to fit almost any wrist size.
+Sporting short lugs and being just over 10 millimeters thick, the watch will fit almost any wrist size.

-Reserved exclusively for their ladies watches, the movement sports a rare combination of functions with the moonphase indicator not accompanied with the usual calendar.
+Reserved exclusively for their ladies watches, the movement sports a rare combination of functions with the moon-phase indicator not accompanied by the usual calendar.